decretist/Dissertation/Chapter3/chapter3.md

 hands of Camaldolese communities in 1113 and 1153, it does not seem unreasonable to infer that it was in the hands of one in the 1120s and 1130s when Gratian was putatively associated with the foundation, whatever we may think the nature of that association to have been.
-But Noonan's caution seems justified when we consider, for example, Southern's having seized upon the one thinly-sourced datum of the Camaldolese connection as the foundation for his entire reconstruction of Gratian's intentions and motivations in undertaking the *Decretum* project, including a peremptory dismissal of any possibility that Gratian had a teaching career.[^28]
+But Noonan's caution seems justified when we consider, for example, R.W.
+Southern's having seized upon the one thinly-sourced datum of the Camaldolese connection as the foundation for his entire reconstruction of Gratian's intentions and motivations in undertaking the *Decretum* project, including a peremptory dismissal of any possibility that Gratian had a teaching career.[^28]

-The entry in the chronicle of Robert of Torigni identifying Gratian as bishop of Chiusi and teacher of Omnebene is one of the many pieces of testimony from the Gratian legendary that Noonan cross-examines, although he ultimately dismisses Robert's identification as unverifiable.[^29]
+The entry in the chronicle of Robert of Torigni identifying Gratian as bishop of Chiusi and teacher of Omnibonus is one of the many pieces of testimony from the Gratian legendary that Noonan cross-examines, although he ultimately dismisses Robert's identification as unverifiable.[^29]